You are using an ad blocker...

 - Devising and testing of alternative measures that alleviate the problem; solutions that may seem less effective at first glance can lead to good results.

 - Implementation of the solution, it is still possible to make adjustments.

 System Dynamics focuses on push-strategies rather than pull strategies.

 A good customer service is focuses on understanding customer demands and/or complaints, instead of assuming that customers are willing to wait until organizations change their processes.

 An organization receives optimal responses from its customers.
 Especially when the customer needs are responded to and when the organization understands what customers think is important.
 System dynamics can help in this.

 It’s Your Turn

 What do you think?
 Is system dynamics applicable in today’s organizations?
 Do you recognize the practical explanation or do you have more suggestions?
-What are your success factors for a good system dynamics set up?
+What are your success factors?

 Share your experience and knowledge in the comments box below.